 The Masters is usually the first major of the season and the PGA Tour’s most iconic event.
 The 2020 Masters was scheduled for April 9–12 but was postponed during the pandemic.
-The tournament is now scheduled for Nov.
+The tournament ran Nov.
 12–15, 2020, as part of the 2020-21 PGA Tour season.
 The 2021 Masters is back to its usual early Spring dates.

 The PGA Championship was moved to a month after The Masters a few years ago.
 However, the 2020 PGA Championship was moved from May 14-17, 2020, to Aug.
-3-9, 2020, because of the global COVID-19 pandemic and it will be the only major that is part of the 2019-20 PGA Tour season.
+3-9, 2020, because of the global COVID-19 pandemic.
+It’s back to its original slot in May for 2021 with surprise winner Collin Morikawa back to defend his title.

-While Morikawa claimed his first major, Brooks Koepka won his second-straight PGA Championship in 2019 and will be the betting favorite to win the 2019-20 PGA Tour’s only major.
+While Morikawa claimed his first major, Brooks Koepka won his second-straight PGA Championship in 2019 and will likely be a betting favorite to win the 2021 PGA Championship as well if he regains his health.
 Other top-five ranked golfers in Rory McIlroy, Jon Rahm, Dustin Johnson, and Justin Thomas are always competitive at the PGA.

 The US Open is held annually on the toughest course in the country and is considered the hardest major to win.
-The 2020 US Open Championship was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
-The tournament is now scheduled for Sept.
+The 2020 US Open Golf Championship was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
+The tournament ran Sept.
 17-20, 2020 as part of the 2020-21 PGA Tour season.
 In 2021 it’s back to its usual June time slot

 DeChambeau drove his way to his first US Open title in 2020, denying Koepka, McIlroy, Rahm, Johnson, and Thomas.
 He could prove even tougher this year with his prodigious length off the tee.

 The Open Championship, also known as the British Open, is held annually in the United Kingdom on a tough course with overgrown rough, deep traps, unkempt fairways and tough greens.